BJJ sensei guide for Catskills beginners

 • Professor: Portuguese for teacher, common for black belts in Brazilian lineage schools.

-• Coach: Common in no-gi and MMA settings, and often used for instructors below black belt.
+• Coach: Common in No-Gi and MMA settings, and often used for instructors below black belt.

 • Sensei: Used in academies that honor traditional lineage or emphasize structure.